drduh/YubiKey-Guide/README.md

 additional_uids=("Super Cool YubiKey 2026" "uid 1 <uid1@example.org>")
 ```

-Add the additional user IDs to the Certify key:
+Add the additional UIDs to the Identity.

 ```bash
 for uid in "${additional_uids[@]}" ; do \